kaniz-naqvi/Movie-App/README.md

 # 🎬 Movie Land

 Movie Land is a **React app** that allows users to search for movies using API integration.
-It features a clean and simple UI without React Router.
+It features a clean and simple UI.

 ## Features